Body of Andrew Freund found, parents who reported him missing charged with murder

 "We know you are at peace playing in heaven’s playground and are happy you no longer have to suffer," Crystal Lake Police Chief James Black said about Andrew "AJ" Freund.

-Black said Andrew's parents, JoAnn Cunningham and Andrew Freund Sr., were interviewed by detectives and gave them information that led them to a shallow grave in Woodstock, Illinois, about 20 minutes from the family's home in Crystal Lake.
+Black said Andrew's parents, JoAnn Cunningham and Andrew Freund Sr., were interviewed by detectives and gave them information that led them to the shallow grave in Woodstock, about 20 minutes from the family's home in Crystal Lake.

-The body was found wrapped in plastic and a cause of death is not yet known, Black said.
+The body was found wrapped in plastic; a cause of death is not yet known, Black said.

 Download the NBC News app for breaking news and politics

-Andrew's parents told police they last saw him at roughly 9 p.m. on April 17.
-In a 911 call released by authorities on Tuesday, the boy's father told a dispatcher that he went to a doctor's appointment on the morning of April 18 and when he returned to his Crystal Lake home his son was gone.
+Andrew's parents had told police they last saw him at roughly 9 p.m. on April 17.
+In a 911 call released by authorities Tuesday, the boy's father told a dispatcher that he had gone to a doctor's appointment on the morning of April 18 and when he returned to his Crystal Lake home, his son was gone.

 "We've canvassed the neighborhood.
 I went to the local park, the local gas station down here where we sometimes take him to buy treats ...
 I have no idea where he would be," Freund said.

 Freund and Cunningham are currently in custody and both face five counts of first-degree murder.
-Cunningham was also charged with four counts of aggravated battery, two counts of aggravated domestic battery and one count failure to report a missing child death.
+Cunningham was also charged with four counts of aggravated battery, two counts of aggravated domestic battery, and one count of failure to report a missing child death.

-Freund was also charged with two counts of aggravated battery, one count of aggravated domestic battery, two counts of concealment of homicidal death and one count failure to report a missing child death.
+Freund was also charged with two counts of aggravated battery, one count of aggravated domestic battery, two counts of concealment of homicidal death, and one count of failure to report a missing child death.

 In the report, Crystal Lake police officers expressed concern over the squalid living conditions at the home.
 One officer wrote that the house did not have an "acceptable standard of living" and said there was dog feces and urine inside.
 Several windows were broken and the fireplace did not appear to work, the officer wrote.